Garfield Sobers: Six sixes in an over

 On 31 August 1968, Sobers became the first batsman ever to hit six sixes in a single over of six consecutive balls in first-class cricket.
-Sobers hit the first four balls cleanly out of the ground but was caught on his fifth attempt by Roger Davis on the boundary at long-off.
+Playing as captain of Nottinghamshire against Glamorgan at St Helen's in Swansea, Sobers hit the first four balls cleanly out of the ground but was caught on his fifth attempt by Roger Davis on the boundary at long-off.
 However, while doing so, Davis fell on his back and landed on the line.
 Umpire Eddie Phillipson ruled that Davis had carried the ball over the boundary and signalled six.
 Sobers then smashed the next ball—the sixth ball of the over—clean over the East Terrace of the St. Helen's Cricket Ground.
-As commentator Wilf Wooller put it: "And he’s done it!
-He’s done it!
-And my goodness, it’s gone ... way down to Swansea!"
-Sobers was playing as captain of Nottinghamshire against Glamorgan at St. Helen's in Swansea; the unfortunate bowler was Malcolm Nash.
+As commentator Wilf Wooller put it: "And he's done it!
+He's done it!
+And my goodness, it's gone ... way down to Swansea!"
+The unfortunate bowler was Malcolm Nash.
 This tally of 36 runs in an over broke a 57-year-old record of 34 runs, held by Ted Alletson.
 The ball was collected from a garden by 11-year-old Richard Lewis; he later gave the ball to Sobers.
 In 1984–85, Indian batsman Ravi Shastri equalled the record by scoring six sixes in an over while playing for Bombay versus Baroda.

 Style and technique

-An outstanding all-rounder, Sobers was left-handed as both batsman and bowler.
+Sobers was left-handed as both batsman and bowler.
 His versatility enabled him to bowl all varieties of left-arm bowling from spin to fast-medium.
 As a fielder he was usually stationed close to the wicket but he was also a very capable outfielder.

-In a 1988 interview with Norman May, the great Australian batsman and cricket administrator Sir Donald Bradman described Sobers as the best all rounder he ever saw, and gave this assessment of his style and technique:
+In a 1988 interview with Norman May, the great Australian batsman and cricket administrator Sir Donald Bradman described Sobers as the best all-rounder he ever saw, and gave this assessment of his style and technique:

 I've got no hesitation at all in saying that Gary Sobers is the greatest allround cricketer I ever saw...
 Sobers made over 8000 runs for the West Indies in test matches at the splendid average of 57.7, and only Weekes and Headley have beaten that average.
 He also took 235 wickets.
 Although his bowling average of 34 was high, it is understandable because he bowled fast with the new ball, left hand googly or first finger spin according to what the situation demanded, and this took away some of the accuracy that the less versatile bowlers developed.
 Without a doubt he was the best batsman in the world against fast bowling, on top of that he was a superb fielder in any position.